Puerto Vallarta in August 2026: Rain & No Sargassum

 Where to Stay in Puerto Vallarta in August

-Puerto Vallarta boardwalk church with summer clouds over the bay
+Puerto Vallarta boardwalk and church tower near the seaside promenade with summer clouds over the bay

 Where you stay matters more in August than in easier months because your hotel becomes part of the weather plan.